Paperspace/gradient-cli/README.md

 Using SAML, AD or GitHub credentials
 ====================================
 Currently only email login is supported in the CLI - if you're using AD, SAML or GitHub to login to Paperspace, you will need an API key to log in with the CLI.
-Follow these steps to create an API key:

-1. Log into your account and open the Paperspace Console.

-2. In the left bar, click on _Create an API key_.

-3. Enter a name and description for your API key.

-4. Click _Create API token_

-5. Copy the created key to your clipboard.
-Keep in mind that after you leave the page, you will not be able to see the key again.

-6. Use your API key to authenticate in the CLI client.
+You can create an API key from within your Paperspace console under the [API](https://www.paperspace.com/console/account/api) section.
+Login to your [Paperspace console](https://www.paperspace.com/console), scroll to the API section in the left navigation bar, and click [CREATE AN API KEY](https://www.paperspace.com/console/account/api).
+Follow the instructions there.
+You will need to pick and API token name for your API key, and also provide a description.
+You can copy the API key value associated with the API token name only at the time of initial creation.
+If you need to access your API key in the future, you can instead access it by API token name using the 'paperspace-python login' command.

 Contributing
 ============